up42/docs/source/going-further/api-walkthrough.rst

 `This <https://gist.github.com/up42-epicycles/ac7c2e352bdac60b79f2a9619c880628>`__
 is the output file.

-In this case there are 5 workflows.
+In this case there is 1 workflow.
 You can verify this by issuing the following command:

 .. code:: bash

    cat workflows-5a21eaff-cdaa-48ab-bedf-5454116d16ff.json | jq '.data | length'

-giving ``5``.
+giving ``1``.
 We are in the first workflow for this project.

 .. code:: bash